 Pay and conditions

 When you employ someone, you will have to agree on pay and other important working conditions, like hours and holiday.

 You must pay your employee in accordance with National Minimum/Living Wage (NMW/NLW) rates.
-There are different rates for different age groups of employees.

 Under the Working Time Regulations employees have a right to various things like: